software-mansion/starknet.py/docs/guide.rst

 .. note::

-    Although :meth:`Contract.from_address()` works like a charm it must perform some calls to get an abi of the contract.
+    :meth:`Contract.from_address()` must perform some calls to get an abi of the contract.
-    If you know the abi statically just use the :ref:`Contract` constructor.
-It will save some time!
+    If you know the abi statically, just use the :ref:`Contract` constructor.

 Account details